 Romania might not be on your radar, but it should be.
 While Romania isn’t a famous tourist destination, it’s best known for some beautiful places and because of some very famous Romanians.
-Who are they and what are the most famous places in Romania?
-Read more to find out.
+Who are they, and what are the most famous places in Romania?
+Read more to find out all these things about Romania.
 It will not disappoint you.

 Of course, it depends on who’s asking and what their general interests are, but many questions will be about one of the following most famous Romanians.

-- Simona HALEP.
-Sports fans from all around the world know the name Halep, especially after she won against Serena Williams in 2019, and became the first Romanian to win a Wimbledon singles title.
-Simona Halep is a tennis player, who was ranked as number 1 in the WTA rankings for the first time in 2017.
+Sports fans from all around the world know the name Halep, especially after she won against Serena Williams in 2019 and became the first Romanian to win a Wimbledon singles title.
+Simona Halep is a tennis player who was ranked as number 1 in the WTA rankings for the first time in 2017.
 Romania is known as the home country of Simona Halep.

-- Gheorghe HAGI.
 This the most common reply to what’s Romania known for amongst football fans.
 Probably one of the most famous European footballers of all time, Hagi had a brilliant football career in the ’80s and ’90s.
 The entire football world remembers the 1994 World Cup, in which the Romanian team got to the quarterfinals.
-The national team is also famous the incident in which the entire team dyed their hair blond for the 1998 World Cup.
-The very good results from that period were thanks to Hagi and his brilliant teammates.
+The national team is also famous for the incident in which the entire team dyed their hair blond for the 1998 World Cup.
+The outstanding results from that period were thanks to Hagi and his brilliant teammates.

-- Nicolae CEAUȘESCU.
-Romania is famous for its communist era and Nicolae Ceausescu is one of the most famous dictators of Europe and endured the capital punishment after an unexpected rebellion during a socialist gathering in December 1989.
+Romania is famous for its communist era and Nicolae Ceausescu is one of the most famous dictators of Europe and endured capital punishment after an unexpected rebellion during a socialist gathering in December 1989.
 Ceausescu was the communist leader of the Socialist Republic of Romania, which is known today as Romania.

 Stepping away from Romanian famous people, which not all age demographics might know of, and saying the word that started an entire world hysteria: DRACULA.

-Dracula is a legend based on the cruel punishments of a 14 hundreds Romanian ruler, Vlad Tepeș.
-It is said that his sentences were so brutal, that people of the time had given him the nickname The Devil (Ro: Dracul), hence the name of the character, Dracula.
+Dracula is a legend based on the cruel punishments of a 1400s Romanian ruler, Vlad Tepeș.
+It is said that his punishments were so brutal, that people of the time had given him the nickname The Devil (Ro: Dracul), hence the name of the character, Dracula.

-As all stories, Dracula is associated with a place, namely Dracula’s castle or in Romanian, Bran Castle.
+In all stories, Dracula is associated with a place, namely Dracula’s Castle or in Romanian, Bran Castle.
 Discover the entire story of Dracula and everything about his castle here: A visit to Dracula’s Castle.

-Romania is an Eastern European country, with deep Orthodox beliefs and a large population who practice their religion.
+Religion is one of the main things in Romania.
+As an Eastern European country, with deep Orthodox beliefs and a large population who practice their religion.

 Churches and monasteries are omnipresent in the Romanian culture, and the most famous and beautiful monasteries have been spare even by the unorthodox Communist party.

-Moldova is of course a country, but it is also a region of Romania, and it is home to some of the most famous and beautiful Orthodox monesteries.
+Moldova is a country, but it is also a region of Romania, and it is home to some of the most famous and beautiful Orthodox monasteries.